Twitter says Trump’s tweet didn’t violate its rules against racism but won’t say why

 Researches say that Trump invoked national origins and, implicitly, race and ethnicity in attacking Reps.
 Alexandria Ocasio-Cortez of New York, Rashida Tlaib of Michigan, Ayanna Pressley of Massachusetts and Ilhan Omar of Minnesota.
 He said of them, “Why don’t they go back and help fix the totally broken and crime infested places from which they came.
 Then come back and show us how . . . it is done.
 These places need your help badly, you can’t leave fast enough.”

 Ocasio-Cortez, Pressley and Tlaib were born in the United States.
 Omar came to the U.S. from Somalia as a child and is a naturalized citizen.
-None responded immediately to requests for comment from The Washington Post.
-“THIS is what racism looks like,” Pressley tweeted Sunday, citing Trump’s tweet.
-Ocasio-Cortez tweeted Monday that Trump’s words were the “hallmark language of white supremacists.”
+At a Monday news conference, the congresswomen called Trump’s tweets “racist” and a “distraction.”

 Twitter announced last month that it would label posts from world leaders when they violate company standards.
 Ordinary users are subject to more serious discipline, including potential deletion of their accounts, in such situations.
 Twitter portrayed the policy as an attempt to limit the reach of offensive content while preserving the right of its users to access the statements of their political leaders.